Big-Life-Lab/PHES-ODM/sharing/Readme_sharing.md

 **shared_with_Local:** This rule will allow the user to exclude any variable or table that the user does not want to share with all the Local health authorities which will be specified using the True/ False conditions in the sharing schema.

-**shared_with_Prov:** This rule will allow the user to exclude any variable or table that the user does not intend to share with the Provincial health authorities based on True/ False values that the user provides in the sharing schema.
+**shared_with_Provincial:** This rule will allow the user to exclude any variable or table that the user does not intend to share with the Provincial health authorities based on True/ False values that the user provides in the sharing schema.

 **shared_with_Quebec:** This rule will filter data or select variables that data custodian wants to share with the Quebec site based on True/ False values.